Chart Color Schemes

 Bacchus Marsh has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects that could influence this region.
+AreaSearch has identified ten projects that may affect the region.
 Notable ones include Bacchus Marsh Central, Bacchus Marsh Grammar - Maddingley Campus Expansion, Summerfield North Estate, and Bacchus Marsh Racecourse and Recreation Reserve Masterplan Redevelopment (Stages 2 & 3).
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.